-The latest edition of ALEC’s Rich States, Poor States was released on April 15, 2019.
+The latest edition of ALEC’s Rich States, Poor States was released In May 2021.
 The centerpiece is the Economic Outlook Ranking, which is ALEC’s scoring of states on 15 measures reflecting ALEC’s preferred policies towards business.
 The flawed methodology remains unchanged from previous editions.
 The index purports to predict which state economies will perform the best, but in fact analyses of previous versions have shown there is no relation between a state’s score and how fast the economy grows subsequently.

 Since the first edition in 2007, it has remained the case that ALEC’s “best” states — the ones with the highest rankings — are actually poorer on several measures than the supposedly “worst” states.
-In fact, four states noted for their liberal politics who find themselves perennially among the worst 10 states in the ALEC economic outlook rankings — New York, Washington, Oregon, and California — actually were among the top 10 states on two key measures that ALEC uses to measure performance in the latest edition: growth in state gross domestic product and growth in non-farm payroll.
-Read more..
+In fact, two states noted for their liberal politics who find themselves perennially among the worst states in the ALEC economic outlook rankings — Washington and Oregon — actually were among the top 10 states on two key measures that ALEC uses to measure performance in the latest edition: growth in state gross domestic product and growth in non-farm payroll.
+Read more.

 Tax Foundation Releases New Edition

-- The State Business Tax Climate Index purports to measure a state’s “tax competitiveness” but previous iterations of the index bear very little relationship to what businesses actually pay in taxes in one state versus another.
-There is no reason to expect that the new index does any better.
+- The State Business Tax Climate Index purports to measure a state’s “tax competitiveness” but the index bears very little relationship to what businesses actually pay in taxes in one state versus another.
+Of the Tax Foundation’s worst 7 states (those with the least competitive tax systems based on the SBTCI), 4 are among the 15 states with the lowest actual taxes on business.
 Read more.

 - Scoring well on the SBTCI does not mean a state will experience more growth; the Tax Foundation provides no evidence that their index actually predicts growth and research has generally found that it does not.
 Read more.